Kzax01/AWS-Security-Aerosecure/IAM/02_Monitoring_Users_AWS_IAM/README.md

 ---

-This lab helps you safeguard AeroSecure’s cloud infrastructure and ensures compliance with the highest security standards. 🚀
+This project helps you safeguard your cloud infrastructure and ensures compliance with the highest security standards. 🚀

 ---
 ## 💬 Let’s Connect!